Adam4lexander/Spoke/Docs/Core/07_SpokeEngine.md

 Calling `Flush()` directly is only needed in **Manual** flush mode.
 If you're using `FlushMode.Immediate` (the default), flushes happen automatically when the batch ends.

-Here’s a high-level sketch of what the flush logic looks like:

-- Grab everything in the `scheduled` set
-- Divide into `Memo` and `Effect` buckets
-- For Memos:
-  - Topologically sort by dependencies
-  - Run each `Memo`
-  - If new Memos are scheduled, repeat
-- For Effects:
-  - Sort by mount order
-  - Run each `Effect`
-  - If new Memos are scheduled, return to Memos

 ---

-### Why it works this way

-This two-phase model is what makes Spoke predictable:

-- **Memos are allowed to "settle"**
-- **Effects see final values**
-- **Flushes are atomic** — the queue is drained completely before any new flush can begin

-It’s this flush behavior that lets you write deeply reactive logic without thinking about intermediate states.
-You’ll never see half-updated values in your `Effect`s — only clean, consistent snapshots of the world.